janiluuk/traktor4-unia-mod/README.md

-# Traktor Pro 4 — S5 / S8 Overhaul
+# Pro MOD for Traktor Pro 4.0+ with S5 / S8 controller

-Rewritten UI which brings lot of new features and usability enhancements to S5 / S8 controllers.
 ---
+Rewritten UI which brings lot of new features, usability enhancements to S5 / S8 controllers.

 ## What’s inside